 As a seaman, your employer owes you a duty to provide you a safe place to work.
 An employer must use reasonable care to protect their crewmen from injury.
 The employer must provide safe equipment, proper training, keep the vessel properly prepared, and provide a competent and adequate crew.
 Catching a few more fish isn’t worth the risk of a permanent injury or the loss of a crewman’s life.

 The vessel owner must provide you with a seaworthy vessel.
 To be seaworthy, a vessel must be reasonably fit for its intended purpose.
 A vessel must be properly maintained and repaired.
 The vessel must have proper safety procedures and be equipped with lifesaving equipment.
 The crew should be regularly drilled in abandon ship procedures.

 Westport is one of the country’s leading commercial fishing ports and is second ranked on the west coast following closely behind Newport, Oregon.
 Fishermen from Westport and Ilwaco still work in derby style commercial fisheries where it is a race to see which boat can catch the most salmon or crab before the season quota is met.
 This type of fishery can result in vessels working in weather conditions which are too rough, overworking crews, and neglecting vessel repairs.
 When crewmen suffer injuries through the fault of the vessel owner or the employer, they are entitled to fair compensation for their injuries.
 No crewman should have to suffer a lifelong injury to make the vessel a few extra dollars.

-If you have questions about your right to compensation for an injury aboard an Ilwaco or Westport commercial fishing vesse,l call Beard to discuss your claim at 1-800-621-1091.
+If you have questions about your right to compensation for an injury aboard an Ilwaco or Westport commercial fishing vessel, call Beard and his partners at Johnson Beard & Trueb PC to discuss your claim at 1-800-621-1091.
 Let Beard put his 30 years of maritime experience representing injured commercial fishermen to work for you.